Home Heat Pump Guide

 BUS Grant Eligibility: Do You Qualify for the £7,500 Heat Pump Grant?

-This guide covers every requirement in detail, explains the grey areas that catch people out, and tells you what to do if you do not qualify for the BUS grant but still want financial help with a heat pump.
+This guide covers every requirement in detail, explains the grey areas that trip people up, and tells you what to do if you do not qualify for the BUS grant but still want financial help with a heat pump.

 The Quick Eligibility Check